wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 the same.

-However, a compound Genre and an identical compound Subject differ on type, so are not the same.
+However, a compound Genre and an identical compound Subject differ on type, so even if they were identified, they would not be the same.

 ### Determining equivalence with the proposed data